awsmine/DynamoDB_projects/README.md

 9. DynamoDB and its Data Pane Operations - 1 https://dev.to/aws-builders/dynamodb-and-its-data-pane-operations-1-2772

 10. DynamoDB and its Data Pane Operations - 2 https://dev.to/aws-builders/dynamodb-and-its-data-pane-operations-2-4maa

+11. DynamoDB and its Data Pane Operations - 3 https://dev.to/aws-builders/dynamodb-and-its-data-pane-operations-3-2eh7